manili/AVSDADC_Sky130/README.md

   gedit $HOME/.spiceinit
   ```

-Add the following line to the file (note the <Threads Count> is the number of available threads/cores in your computer):
+Add the following line to the file (note the THREADS_COUNT is the number of available cores/threads in your computer):

   ```
-  set num_threads=<Threads Count>
+  set num_threads=THREADS_COUNT
   set ngbehavior=hsa
   set ng_nomodcheck
   ```